Treading the Path to Human Rights

 Lecture: Recent Development in European Drug Policy [The lecture is delivered online]

-Emma Eleonorasdatter
+Emma Eleonorasdotter

 Emma Eleonorasdotter holds a Phd in Ethnology and is a lecturer and researcher at the Department of arts and cultural sciences at Lund University, Sweden.
 Her research revolves around cultural perspectives on inequalities, specifically regarding licit and illicit drug consumption.
 Her dissertation “Det hade ju aldrig hänt annars” Om kvinnor, klass och droger (2021) is an ethnography about twelve Swedish women, 25-65 years old, who use drugs in their everyday lives.
 It explores themes such as legitimacy, addiction, medicine, children and happiness, and has been reworked and will be published in English during the fall 2023.
 The title is Women’s Drug Use in Everyday Life [Palgrave, in press].